Master of International Affairs in International Affairs

 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the advisory committee to correct deficiencies in the student’s academic preparation.
 No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Office of Graduate and Professional Studies.

-A minimum of 48 semester credit hours of approved courses that include a core curriculum of six courses, a summer internship or intensive language and cultural study, and a specialized track of study is required for the Masters Degree of International Affairs.
+A minimum of 48 semester credit hours of approved courses that include a core curriculum of five courses, a summer internship or intensive language and cultural study, and a specialized track of study is required for the Masters Degree of International Affairs.

 A student who has earned 12 hours of graduate credit in residence at Texas A&M University may be authorized to transfer courses in excess of the limits prescribed above upon the advice of the advisory committee and with the approval of the Office of Graduate and Professional Studies.
 Graduate and/or upper-level undergraduate courses taken in residence at an accredited U.S. institution or approved international institution with a final grade of B or greater might be considered for transfer credit if, at the time the courses were completed, the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.
 Otherwise, the limitations stated in the preceding section apply.
 Coursework in which no formal grades are given or in which grades other than letter grades (A or B) are earned (for example, CR, P, S, U, H, etc.) is not accepted for transfer credit.
 Courses appearing on the degree plan with grades of D, F or U may not be absolved by transfer work.
 Credit for thesis research or the equivalent is not transferable.
 Credit for coursework submitted for transfer from any college or university must be shown in semester credit hours or equated to semester credit hours.
 An official transcript from the university at which the transfer coursework was taken must be sent directly to the Office of Admissions.